Building a Strong Foundation: Corrective Exercises, Muscle Capacity, Range of Motion, and the FRC System for Pain Reduction and Posture Improvement

 1. We all tend to wake up during the night, if you begin counting the amount of times this can happen, you can trace the reason behind it.
 Maybe you forgo a glass of water before bed!
 In some instances, such as being a young parent, this is impossible to alter, but there are things you can do to improve your sleep quality, such as proper supplementation.
 We recommend taking a probiotic and Vitamin D before sleep.
 You can also alternate with Magnesium and Dormavit – but check with your doctor beforehand.

-4. % of time with Heart Rate (HR) below Resting Heart Rate (RHR)
+4. Percent of time with Heart Rate (HR) below Resting Heart Rate (RHR)

 1. Your resting heart rate is the average HR you have when you are resting.
 It is a good indicator of health as the stronger your heart is, the more blood it pumps per second, hence decreasing the beats per minute.
 When you are sleeping you are at a state of low metabolic need, meaning a lower need for oxygen.
 Your body needs less oxygen then even when you are at ‘rest’ (sitting, laying down, not moving) during the day.
 However, certain things such as when you eat before bed, alcohol, caffeine and other factors that stress out your digestion or adrenals can lead your heart rate to be above your RHR preventing you from achieving proper rest and recovery.